ky1ejs/kylejs-site/posts/draft/which-ronin.md

 1. What if it's just a bit to big size wise to go on the side of my backback like [I've seen the RS3 carried](https://www.youtube.com/watch?v=qKGowtrEvZU) - see below

 ![](images/ronin-rs3-side-backpack.png)

+So if I can cover the last one, I suppose I'll go with the Pro just in case 😅.
+I've usually taken this approach with tech I buy because I hate wishing I'd got another version when I end up not being able to.

+- Folded RS3 dimensions: 254×230×68 mm  (L×W×H, excluding camera, grip, and the Extended Grip/Tripod)
+- Folded RS3 Pro dimensions: 268×276×68 mm (L×W×H, excluding camera, grip, and the Extended Grip/Tripod)
+- Diff: 14mm longer, 46mm wider same height (suppose this is the thickness from the side?)

+Longer is not a bigger, just 1.4cm., but the widgth is substatial - 4.6cm.